We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 1-Day Acuvue Define contacts are only available with a valid prescription.

-These colored contact lenses are available in 12 colors, ranging from amethyst to turquoise.
+These colored contact lenses are available in 9 colors, ranging from more subtle shades to vibrant colors such as gemstone green and honey.

 The website has a “Play with Colors” feature that allows people to virtually try different colors.